Sustainability is

 Fossil-free production

-Sunpine's production is powered almost exclusively by fossil-free energy.
+Sunpine's production is powered by 98.7 percent fossil-free energy.

 "The rich man is running on the poor man's food"